YanaPalacheva/clemgames/taboo/README.md

 The final word lists contain 10 words each.
 We use word frequency as a proxy for the difficulty of a game instance.

+TODO: refer language-specific content to a separate md page

 ### Evaluation

 We measure the following metrics at the episode-level: